Cross compile Mono from source for the Omega2 and Omega2+

 The first thing you will need to compile is the main program written in C. After you have done this, you can compile the Library (C#).
 Under normal circumstances you can do both in one make command.
 That only works when you are compiling on the device itself.
 In this tutorial I will use a cross toolchain to compile the main program for the Omega2.
 Mono does not support compiling managed code when cross compiling.
 For that you will need the Linux host on which you are cross compiling or a different Linux host to compile the managed code.
 After compilation is done you can just copy the C# library from the Linux host.

-I used the following cross toolchain for cross compiling
+I used the following cross toolchain for cross compiling.
+Build the cross toolchain explained there.

 Step 1.
 Compile Mono on the Linux host